yyy1000/CS61A/README.md

    eg : (lambda f: lambda k: f(f, k))(lambda f, k: k if k == 1 else mul(k, f(f, sub(k, 1))))
    here, we create a lambda expression which has 2 order (lambda f: lambda k: f(f, k)) and the follow (lambda f, k: k if k == 1 else mul(k, f(f, sub(k, 1)))) as the first parameter.

+Cats
+1. res = [[] for _ in player_indices], to create 2 dimension list
+2. try to use abstraction as much as possible
+3. READ the text CAREFULLY